al0210/householdinformation/README.md

 **Directory Structure**

-The directory contains four folders with all the project documents and one README file which contains the guide to the project.
+The directory contains five folders with all the project documents and one README file which contains the guide to the project.
 The following is a brief description of each component in the directory.

 1. _**Database**_ - This folder contains a .sql file - household_db.sql - containing all the databases developed and used during the course of the project.